samjhill/lnd-docker/README.md

 ## How do I run it?

+You can pull from [this Docker repo](https://hub.docker.com/r/samjhill/lnd-docker/)

+OR run manually:

 First, clone this repo.
 Then, from inside the newly-cloned folder:

 1) `docker build -t lnd .`